Hi,

 I have varying levels of experience using the following facilities:

-I also have collaborations with colleagues at the University of Osaka (Japan) where we are working on an X-ray imaging system for the space mission ASTRO-H (Hitomi - launched in 2016) .
+I also have collaborations with colleagues at the University of Osaka (Japan) where I worked on an X-ray imaging system for the space mission ASTRO-H (Hitomi - launched in 2016) .

 Anything that is in bold on this website is a link - have a click around.
 If any of the links are broken, please let me know!